About Us Donate

 The MCC acknowledges pursuing an additional graduate degree or another ABVS-recognized veterinary specialty will expand the Diplomate's knowledge base and have the potential to impact the future of veterinary surgery and/or their patient care.

 A Diplomate pursuing additional ABVS-recognized veterinary specialty certification, who started their training program prior to March 2023, may choose to submit under the previous activity points structure in which Diplomates receive up to 100 points after passing the credentialing examination.
-Alternatively, the Diplomate may choose to pursue the new activity points structure if they started their program prior to March 2023.
+Alternatively, the Diplomate may choose to pursue the new activity points structure if they started their program prior March 2023.
 If so, the Diplomate must submit letters of good standing for each year that they have completed prior to the approval of the new activity points structure.
 Consequently, the Diplomate would not be eligible for receiving 100 activity points after passing the credentialing examination.

 Postgraduate degrees (e.g., master's or doctorate) no longer require the submission of an additional activity request.
 The Diplomate can record activity points for each year of postgraduate training after achieving ACVS certification.
 Previously approved additional activity requests continue to be honored.

-Appendix D: Creation of an Original Online Training/Assessment Modules for Activity Points:
+Appendix D: Creation of an Original Online Training/Assessment Modules for Activity Points

-Diplomate must include a detailed description of the training module they have created, expected learning outcomes for users, and expected Diplomate time and effort expended.
-The MCC will evaluate the applicability and depth of content for relevance to Diplomate continuous professional development.
-The determination of the points to be awarded to a Diplomate for creation of an original online training/assessment module may take longer than 3 weeks depending on the complexity of the proposal submitted.
+The Diplomate must include a detailed description of the training module they have created, expected learning outcomes for users, and expected Diplomate time and effort expended.
+The MCC will evaluate the applicability and depth of the content for relevance to Diplomate continuous professional development.
+The determination of the points to be awarded to a Diplomate for creation of an original online training/assessment module may take longer than three weeks depending on the complexity of the proposal submitted.